-The 1040 series of federal income tax forms are the starting point for personal federal income tax returns.
-There are three different versions of these federal income tax forms: the original 1040, the slightly less complicated 1040A, or the simple 1040EZ.
+The 1040 series of federal income tax forms were the starting point for personal federal income tax returns.
+There were three different versions of these federal income tax forms: the original 1040, the slightly less complicated 1040A, or the simple 1040EZ.

 Tax Form 1040EZ

 The 1040EZ is known as the “easy” form in the 1040 series.
 You can use Form 1040EZ if all of the following apply to you: